 "You've spent more time talking about the house than you have enjoying the errand run," Seiji replied.
 "On the way up you kept commenting about how nice it was to get away, and in town you nearly shouted about it, and now here—"

 "Well I'm trying to get all my thoughts out while I can!"
 Shin interrupted.
 "Contrary to how some people act, I don't keep everything in and sulk when I have the opportunity to vent.
 It's like being drowned in that place.
 Touma's the only one with anything to do.
-Shu does nothing but exercise and glare at you if you try to interrupt him for anything but food, and Ryo, well… he's still recovering."
+Shu does nothing but exercise, watch the cooking channels, and glare at you if you try to interrupt him for anything but food, and Ryo, well… he's still recovering."

 They were both silent for a moment, contemplating that touchy problem.